JeschkeLab/DeerLab/docsrc/source/contributing.rst

 6. (Optional) Before proposing new changes run ``pytest`` again to make sure your functionality passes the original tests (and the new ones you have added).

 7. Push you changes to your forked repository and open a new PR on GitHub.
+Your changes will be again automatically tested.
+Additionally your code contribution will be refactored automatically vis the ``darker`` package into compliance with the PEP8 guidelines and linted with ``flake8``.
-Your changes will be again automatically tested, and if all tests pass then it will require the approval of DeerLab's core development team to finally merge your contribution into the source code.
+   If all tests pass, and the code passes the quality checks, then it will require the approval of DeerLab's core development team to finally merge your contribution into the source code.

 Contributors
 -------------